qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

    or rename layer styles.
    For both vector and raster layers, you can choose which style categories to copy/paste.
    Choose :guilabel:`All Style Categories` or one of the available categories.
+   For vector layers, you can also select :guilabel:`All Symbology and Labeling Categories` option and :guilabel:`All Fields and Attribute Form Categories` and for the raster layer you can choose :guilabel:`All Symbology and Labeling Categories` option.
-   Note that for raster layers, you can select the :guilabel:`All Symbology and Labeling Categories` option, the :guilabel:`Symbology` and :guilabel:`Rendering` categories are always copied together.
+   Keep in mind, for the raster layer, the :guilabel:`Symbology` and :guilabel:`Rendering` categories are always copied together.

 .. _store_style: